JosteinAgedal/zmq-rainbow/README.md

 * The Subscriber connects a DEALER socket to the Store's ROUTER socket on port `30002`.

-* The Subscriber can specify the channel to subscribe to as the first message.
+* The Subscriber can specify the channel to subscribe to as the first one-frame message.
 If this is empty it will receive messages from all channels.

 ## Store